teo-tsou/app_aware_5g/README.md

 # AI-driven Application-Aware 5G Network on Kubernetes:

-A cloud-native 5G Network based on OAI platform, fully deployed on Kubernetes, enhanced with AI Unit to forecast the interactions between end-users and applications, and to improve the Quality of Experience of the users with the help of the FlexRAN.
+A cloud-native 5G Network based on OAI platform, fully deployed on Kubernetes, enhanced with AI Unit to forecast the interactions between end-users and applications, and to improve the Quality of Experience of the users in real-time by utilizing the FlexRAN Controller.

 ## Installation Guide: